tomberek/mcm/manual/iv.md

 ## Discussion

---LSQP--Note: To state an offense under Article 134, practitioners should expressly allege at least one of the three terminal elements, i.e., that the alleged conduct was: prejudicial to good order and discipline; service discrediting; or a crime or offense not capital. _See United States v.
+[Note: To state an offense under Article 134, practitioners should expressly allege at least one of the three terminal elements, i.e., that the alleged conduct was: prejudicial to good order and discipline; service discrediting; or a crime or offense not capital. _See United States v.
 Fosler_, 70 M.J.
 225 (C.A.A.F.
 2011); _United States v.
 Ballan_, 71 M.J.
 28 (C.A.A.F.
 2012). _See also_ paragraph 60c(6)(a) in this part and R.C.M.
-307(c)(3).--RSQP--
+307(c)(3).]

-  --LSQP--Note: In 2010, the Court of Appeals for the Armed Forces examined Article 79 and clarified the legal test for lesser included offenses. _United States v.
+  [Note: In 2010, the Court of Appeals for the Armed Forces examined Article 79 and clarified the legal test for lesser included offenses. _United States v.
 Jones_, 68 M.J.
 465 (C.A.A.F.
 2010).
-An offense under Article 79 is "necessarily included" in the offense charged only if the elements of the lesser offense are a subset of the elements of the greater offense alleged. _See_ discussion following paragraph 3b(1)(c) in this part and the related analysis in Appendix 23 of this Manual.--RSQP--
+An offense under Article 79 is "necessarily included" in the offense charged only if the elements of the lesser offense are a subset of the elements of the greater offense alleged. _See_ discussion following paragraph 3b(1)(c) in this part and the related analysis in Appendix 23 of this Manual.]

-  Part IV of the Manual addresses the punitive articles, 10 U.S.C. --SECT----SECT-- 877-934.
+  Part IV of the Manual addresses the punitive articles, 10 U.S.C. &sect;&sect; 877-934.
 Part IV is organized by paragraph beginning with Article 77; therefore, each paragraph number is associated with an article.
 For example, paragraph 45 addresses Article 120, Rape and sexual assault generally.
 Article 77, Principals, and Article 79, Lesser included offenses, are located in the punitive article subchapter of Title 10 but are not chargeable offenses as such.

   Other than Articles 77 and 79, the punitive articles of the code are discussed using the following sequence: